 A diamond-shaped Dayboard tells the location of a boat on the nautical map.
 When you see one, find the corresponding mark on the chart to know your exact position.

 To identify a position Dayboard, look for these characteristics besides its standout shape:

 - Its colors can be red, green, or black diamond shapes on a white background.

-Caution: Even though the U.S. Coast Guard works constantly to maintain Navigation Aids, they might shift their positions due to unexpected causes (e.g., environmental conditions, seabed slope, or a boat’s collision).
+Caution: Even though the U.S. Coast Guard constantly works to maintain Navigation Aids, they might shift their positions due to unexpected causes (e.g., environmental conditions, seabed slope, or a boat’s collision).
 Thus, aids cannot provide complete reliability.
-You should look out for nearby landmarks, trees, or constructions to confirm your boat’s location.
+You should look for nearby landmarks, trees, or constructions to confirm your boat’s location.

 2. Information and regulatory markers